hightechu/hightechu-discord-bot/GETTING_STARTED.md

 - [ ] Create a Cloud Firestore within your Firebase Project.
 For more information, visit "[Firestore](https://firebase.google.com/docs/firestore)".
 - [ ] Obtain your Firebase Project Config Variables.
 For more information, visit "[Config Object](https://firebase.google.com/docs/web/setup#config-object)".

-Note: The code that will be provided for the Firebase Project Config Variables will be presented in a JavaScript script tag.
+Note: The code that will be provided for the Firebase Project Configuration Variables will be presented in a JavaScript script tag.

 ```js
 <script>